-The smell of sulfur and the faint glow of lava in the distance are enough to inspire wonder about the power of Kīlauea volcano.
-It’s a significant attraction on Hawaii’s Big Island, and important to the ancient Hawaiians.
-With only a few man-made structures in sight, it’s easy to imagine the view that the Hawaiians had so long ago.
-Here are seven unusual experiences you can only have on Hawaii’s Big Island.
+The smell of sulfur and the faint glow of lava in the distance are enough to inspire wonder about the power of Kīlauea.
+This volcano is a significant attraction on Hawaii’s Big Island, and sacred in Hawaiian traditions.
+Here are some unusual experiences you can only have on the Island of Hawaii.

 Keauhou Bay in Kona is the best place to see manta rays in their natural habitat.
 Many companies offer tours right in town for this once-in-a-lifetime experience.
 Scuba divers often sit on the sea floor to watch the action from below, while snorkelers float on the surface and have an equally enchanting view.

 Ornithology enthusiasts savor the opportunity to catch a glimpse of one of Hawaii’s endangered feathered friends.
 Today, many native birds are already extinct, but most surviving species can only be found on the island of Hawaii.
 One of the best places for birding is the Puʻu Oʻo Trail in the Upper Waiakea Forest Reserve.
 Visitors can listen closely for the songs of the ʻelepaio (Chasiempis sandwichensis), ʻōmaʻo (Myadestes obscurus), ʻamakihi (Chlorodrepanis virens), ʻapapane (Himatione sanguinea), and ʻiʻiwi (Vestiaria coccinea).